Fizzyaider/BBPD2I/README.txt

 To use BBPD2I (Basic Bitch Payday 2 Installer) right click on the .ps1 file and then select "Run with Powershell".

-The script will then request for you to insert the drive name where payday 2 is installed and proceed to install the following:
+The script will then request for you to insert the drive name where payday 2 is installed (MAKE SURE NOT TO INCLUDE ":" AFTER THE DRIVE NAME WHEN PROMPTED, PUT ONLY THE LETTER OF THE DRIVE NAME) and proceed to install the following:

 • BeardLib
 • VanillaHUD Plus